Shawn Brady and Belle Black: Storylines

 After Shawn and Belle's baby, Claire, was born, Belle suffered from postpartum depression and could not understand why she was so unhappy.
 Her depression worsened as Shawn's relationship with Mimi became serious feeling as though she would lose him forever.
 Things became worse for the young mother when it was discovered that baby Claire needed a liver transplant to live.
 Claire finally received the transplant from Shawn's little brother, Zack Brady, when he was hit by a car and died.
 It was then that Shawn's girlfriend, Mimi, and her mother, Bonnie Lockhart, realized that Shawn was Claire's biological father, not Philip.
 On her mother's advice, a guilt-ridden Mimi decided to keep the truth from Shawn for fear of losing him to Belle.
 After Claire's successful transplant, Shawn and Belle both had a vision of little Zack telling them that they belonged together.
 Belle finally realized she was, and always had been, in love with Shawn and wanted to be with him.
 However, Shawn was tired of chasing Belle and asked Mimi to marry him and the couple made it down the aisle.
 Belle realized she had lost Shawn and decided to focus on her life with Philip and Claire.

-Since Mimi was unable to conceive a child due of a previous abortion, the couple decided to try in vitro fertilization with a surrogate.
+Since Mimi was unable to conceive a child due to a previous abortion, the couple decided to try in vitro fertilization with a surrogate.
 Philip and Belle decided have the same procedure, with Belle carrying her own child, and both couples even had the procedure at the same time.
 However, unbeknownst to either couple, the sperm samples were switched by a gloved hand which caused Belle's egg to be fertilized by Shawn's sperm and Mimi's egg by Philip's sperm.
 Outraged, Philip declared that the only sane and logical thing to do would be to abort both embryonic cells.
 Mimi agreed, believing that Belle and Shawn's child would bring the soulmates together again, but Belle and Shawn were determined to keep the baby.